Care Support

 Enhanced Home Personal Care (HPC+)

-Under the HPC+ service, seniors can receive services to support their care in the community, such as assistance with showering and housekeeping.
-It will also include a 24/7 technology-enabled monitoring and response element to detect falls and incidents, and provide timely support.
+Under the HPC+ service, seniors can receive services to support their care, such as assistance with showering and housekeeping.
+It will also include a 24/7 technology-enabled monitoring and response element to detect falls and incidents and provide timely support.

-MOH will progressively roll out HPC+ islandwide to better support more seniors.
-More information on the home personal care services can be found on the AIC website.
+More information on HPC+ can be found on the AIC website.

 Seamless delivery of care

-Today, seniors with multiple care needs may have to interact with multiple care providers and undergo repeated assessments from each provider.
-For example, they may need to interact with a day care centre, and also home care provider.
+Today, seniors with multiple care needs may have to interact with multiple care providers, for example, day care and home care, and undergo repeated assessments from each provider.

 Support for Caregiver Training

-From 1 April 2024, caregivers can tap on up to $400 in Caregivers’ Training Grant (CTG) subsidies per year, double that of $200 today.
-We will also allow caregivers to tap on their SkillsFuture Credit to pay for eligible caregiver courses, to further reduce the cost of training.
+Caregivers can tap on up to $400 in Caregivers Training Grant (CTG) subsidies per year.
+Caregivers can also utilise their SkillsFuture Credit to pay for eligible caregiver courses, to further reduce the cost of training.

 With these, we will scale up the number of subsidised training places for caregivers, to 4,400 each year across 200 courses.